plausible/docs/docs/metrics-definitions.md

 ## Unique Visitors

 The number of people who visited your site.
-We are privacy friendly so we don't use cookies and other persistent identifiers.
+We are privacy-friendly so we don't use cookies and other persistent identifiers.
 If a person visits from multiple devices or on multiple days, they are counted as separate visitors.
 You can learn more about [how we count unique visitors](https://plausible.io/data-policy).

 ## Visit Duration